sayan112/RoadToFullTimeServiceBased/TechnicalRound/C++Questions/Questions.md

    - Examples of interpreted languages include Python, JavaScript, and Ruby.

 There's also a category of languages that blend aspects of both compilation and interpretation, such as Java (compiled to bytecode and then executed by the Java Virtual Machine) or C# (compiled to Common Intermediate Language code and executed by the .NET runtime).
 These languages combine elements of both compiled and interpreted approaches.

+1. **High Level Programming Language**
+High-level programming languages are designed to be more user-friendly and abstracted from the hardware of the computer.
+They provide a higher level of abstraction, making it easier for programmers to write code without needing to have a deep understanding of the computer's architecture.
+Examples of high-level programming languages include Python, Java, C++, C#, Ruby, and JavaScript.
+High-level languages are human-friendly.
+They are, thus, very easy to understand and learn by any programmer.

+2. **Low Level  Programming Language**
+These are machine-friendly languages that are very difficult to understand by human beings but easy to interpret by machines.
+Some examples of low-level languages include the Machine language and Assembly language.